-Do I Want to Be a Zookeeper?
+Should I Become a Zookeeper?

 |Degree Field||Zoology, animal science, any life science|

-|Experience||Entry-level positions may substitute education for experience, higher-level positions (e.g. lead keeper) may require 1-5 years of experience in the field in addition to education***|
+|Experience||Entry-level job experience may substitute for education, higher-level positions may require 1-5 years zoo experience in addition to education; internships available|

-|Key Skills||Strong skills in decision making, independent thinking, observation, record keeping, and ability to manage animals and perform a certain amount physical labor***|
+|Key Skills||Strong decision-making, independent thinking, observation, and record keeping skills; ability to manage animals and perform a certain amount physical labor; proficient in Microsoft software|

 Step 1: Earn a Bachelor's or Associate's Degree

-Step 2: Get Zoo Keeping Experience
+Step 2: Get Zookeeping Experience

 Step 3: Earn a Higher Position

-- Become an expert in a certain area.
-As zookeepers work with and gain more knowledge of certain animals, they might be able to become more involved in research.
-This work might involve working with researchers both in the zoo and in the animal's natural habitat.
-Many senior-level zookeepers are very involved in conservation research for the animals they care for at their zoo.
+As zookeepers work with and learn more about particular animals, they can take part in research.
+This involves working with researchers both in the zoo and in the animal's natural habitat.
+Many senior-level zookeepers conduct conservation research on the animals.